hasanzeynal/TensorFlow-Developer-Certificate/README.md

 - [TensorFlow Developer Certificate in 2023: Zero to Mastery by Udemy](https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/)

 Feel free to explore the different directories and dive into the projects to gain a deeper understanding of deep learning, Tensorflow, computer vision, NLP, and time series analysis.

-[Note:] This repository is a work in progress and will be continually updated with new projects and exercises as I progress through the Tensorflow Developer Certificate program.
+**Note:8** This repository is a work in progress and will be continually updated with new projects and exercises as I progress through the Tensorflow Developer Certificate program.

 If you have any questions or suggestions, feel free to reach out or submit an issue.
 Happy learning!